osainz59/Ask2Transformers/README.md

 ## About legacy code

 The old code of this repository has been moved to [`a2t.legacy`](./a2t/legacy/) module and is only intended to be use for experimental reproducibility.
 Please, consider moving to the new code.
-If you need help read the new [documentation](https://osainz59.github.io/Ask2Transformers) or post and Issue on GitHub.
+If you need help read the new [documentation](https://osainz59.github.io/Ask2Transformers) or post an Issue on GitHub.

 ## Citation
 Cite this paper if you want to cite stuff related to Relation Extraction, etc.